nredick/GeoNet/README.md

 ### Navigate to the repository

 ```
-cd path/to/GeoNet
+cd path/to/geospatial-unet
 ```
 ## Check your Python version

-Ensure that you are running Python 3.6 or higher.
+Ensure that you are running Python 3.10 or higher.
 You can check your Python version by running:
 ```
 python3 --version
 ```

+This project was developed using Python 3.11

 > *You can download the latest python version [here](https://www.python.org/downloads/) or by using a software manager like [Homebrew](https://docs.brew.sh/Installation) (Mac/Linux) or [Chocolately](https://chocolatey.org/why-chocolatey) (Windows).*

 ## Create a virtual environment (optional)

-It is recommended to create a virtual environment to install GeoNet.
-This will ensure that the dependencies for GeoNet do not interfere with other Python packages you may have installed.
+It is recommended to create a virtual environment to install geospatial-unet.
+This will ensure that the dependencies for geospatial-unet do not interfere with other Python packages you may have installed.
 You can create a virtual environment using the steps below.

 *Replace `myenv` with whatever you want to call your virtual environment.*